Quick Reference

 - actual data transmitted in an API request or response body

-Glossary Term Entry Location: Core Concepts - payload
+Glossary Term Entry Location: Core Concepts, API Fundamentals - payload

 POST